changsu/CS229/README.md

 1. Stanford Parser that transform sentence into tree structures
 2. Code used for extracting features

+### Environment Set Up
+Refer to README in each foler for details about setting up environment

 ### Database Information
 Added in the future